To take full advantage of the power the FujiFilm X-T3 has to offer you'll need SD cards that are fast enough. Here are some practical recommendations.

 Of all the brands here, SanDisk is probably the one best known for their memory cards.
 They have several series that they reuse, with names like Ultra and Extreme.
 The Extreme Pro line, which is the one this card is in, is their flagship model designed for professional use.
 I've used many Extreme Pro cards over the years and found them to be consistently reliable performers.
 SanDisk tends to refresh their model range more frequently than some other brands, so it's not always clear which model is current.
 If you can't find this specific model available, try to stick to the ones that have at least 300Mb/s printed on the card.
 You can still find older cards for sale that have either 95Mb/s or even 45Mb/s displayed on them.
 This latest version comes in 32GB, 64GB, and 128GB versions.

 Lexar have been one of the big, established players in memory cards for a long time now, but in the past couple of years they've had some corporate upheaval and a change of ownership.
-That seemed to disrupt the production and supply of their cards for a while, and they're still not always as easy to find at retailers.
+But they seem to be getting back on track now, and their cards seem to be in good supply at major retailers again.

-This one also comes with its own USB thumbdrive card reader, which also happens to be one of the fastest SD readers I've come across yet.
+This one also comes with its own USB thumbdrive card reader.

 Toshiba isn't often one of the first brands that come to mind with memory cards, but they're very highly respected with hard drives and SSDs and have a long track record of working with flash memory.
 Their SD cards are also very good, although they're not always as easy to find as some of the other brands.
 It comes in 16GB, 32GB, 64GB, and 128GB versions.